 The employment agreements, as amended, with our named executive officers other than Mr. Albers and Ms. Haviland provide that in the event the executive's employment is terminated by us without cause or by the executive for good reason (as such terms are defined in the executive's employment agreement), and subject to the executive's execution of a release of potential claims against us, the executive will be entitled to receive: (i) severance in an amount equal to one (1) time the executive's annualized base salary then in effect, payable over a 12-month period and (ii) a monthly cash payment for medical and dental benefits for 12 months or the executive's COBRA health continuation period, whichever ends earlier.
-If the executive's employment is terminated by us without cause or by the executive is existing employment agreement), subject to the executive's execution of a release of potential claims against us, the executive of a sale event (each term as defined in the executive's existing employment agreement), subject to the executive's execution of a release of potential claims against us, the executive is base salary then in effect (or in effect immediately prior to the sale event, if higher) plus (B) one and one-half (1.5) times the executive's target annual incentive compensation then in effect (or in effect immediately prior to the sale event, if higher) plus (B) one and one-half (1.5) times the executive's target annual incentive compensation then in effect (or in effect immediately prior to the sale event, if higher), (ii) a monthly cash payment for medical and dental benefits for 18 months or the executive's COBRA health continuation period, whichever ends earlier, and (iii) full and immediate vesting and exercisability of all time-based stock options and other time-based stock-based awards held by the executive.
+If the executive's employment is terminated by us without cause or by the executive for good reason, in either case within 12 months following the occurrence of a sale event (each term as defined in the executive's existing employment agreement), subject to the executive's execution of a release of potential claims against us, the executive will be entitled to receive: (i) a lump sum in cash in an amount equal to the sum of (A) one and one-half (1.5) times the executive's base salary then in effect (or in effect immediately prior to the sale event, if higher) plus (B) one and one-half (1.5) times the executive's target annual incentive compensation then in effect (or in effect immediately prior to the sale event, if higher), (ii) a monthly cash payment for medical and dental benefits for 18 months or the executive's COBRA health continuation period, whichever ends earlier, and (iii) full and immediate vesting and exercisability of all time-based stock options and other time-based stock-based awards held by the executive.